WizardsNStuff/Zealot-of-Wanderlust/README.md

 WASD - Move Player

-Space - Swing Sword
+Arrow Keys - Swing Sword

-The doors unlock once all enemies have spawned within the room.
+The doors unlock once all enemies have been defeated within the room.

 At the end of each random dungeon is a staircase which takes you to another random dungeon.